thebigbranchtheorypodcast/netlify-blog-sources/README.md

 ## :rocket: Deploy

-Netlify will redeploy the page automatically on push to master
+Netlify will redeploy the page automatically on push to master.
+Configure domain [thebigbranchtheory.dev](https://www.thebigbranchtheory.dev)